 Technology is also important in how it interacts with customers.
 Examples might include offering travel itinerary information or status reports on arrivals/departures via an Internet portal, social media or electronic signage.
 Electronic signage also provides revenue generation through advertising, infotainment, and can be used for public service contact.

-Please tune into CIO Talk Radio on November 30th for Intelligent Public Transit through IT, with Professor Steve Schlickman, Executive Director at Urban Transportation Center, UIC, and our public transit CIOs from the new Consortium for Public Transit CIOs.
-We also invite you to checkout an upcoming show on Social media (November 23rd) Can a CIO use Social Media to deliver better IT? and a past show: Rewiring your enterprise architecture with social media.
+Please tune into CIO Talk Network for Intelligent Public Transit through IT, with Professor Steve Schlickman, Executive Director at Urban Transportation Center, UIC, and our public transit CIOs from the new Consortium for Public Transit CIOs.
+We also invite you to checkout an upcoming show on Social media for Can a CIO use Social Media to deliver better IT? and a past show: Rewiring your enterprise architecture with social media.